 We started our trip with Mandalay, the country’s second largest city and a cultural capital.
 At first sight, Mandalay might not seem to offer that many sights.
 But you will soon find out that you are running out of time to tick off the must-visit sights.
 We spent 3 nights in Mandalay and if you plan your schedule well in advance (and a bit of tight one), you can manage to see the top attractions.
 Make sure to allocate one day for a nice excursion to Mingun.
 Only 1 hour away from Mandalay by boat, and you will find yourself in front of the below gigantic monument, to then visit the striking white Hsinbyume Pagoda and the Mingun Bell (weighting 90,718 kilos!).

 Mingun Pahtodawgyi monument is supposed to be the largest pile of bricks in the world and unfinished!
 If completed it would have been 150m high.
-Just for some history background: it was left intentionally unfinished.
+It was left intentionally unfinished.
 The King used many slaves and servants to build this temple in very harsh working and living conditions.
 So the myth says that people created a prophecy in order to prevent him from going ahead with it.
 As the King was very superstitious, he stopped the construction, in fear that “when the temple is complete, the whole country will be gone and the king will die” 😉

 Bagan – countless temples and wonderful views